 \section{Methodology}

-Below, we characterize all minimizers of the fixed pole optimization problem~\eqref{eq:fixedpolesoptimizationproblem} by adapting the standard globally optimal realization methodology from~\cite{Lagauw2025} and establishing a globally optimal realization approach for the fixed pole setting.
-We start by reformulating the first-order necessary conditions for optimality as matrix rank problem (\cref{sec:characterization}).
-After showing that the minimizers result in a given rank (\cref{sec:lowerordersolutions}), we solve the fixed pole problem via an MEP (\cref{sec:reformulation}).
+Below, we characterize all minimizers of the fixed-pole optimization problem~\eqref{eq:fixedpolesoptimizationproblem} by adapting the standard globally optimal realization methodology from~\cite{Lagauw2025} and establishing a globally optimal realization approach for the fixed-pole setting.
+We start by reformulating the first-order necessary conditions for optimality as a matrix rank problem (\cref{sec:characterization}).
+After showing that the minimizers result in a given rank (\cref{sec:lowerordersolutions}), we rephrase the fixed-pole problem as an MEP (\cref{sec:reformulation}).
 Finally, we discuss how the obtained MEP can be solved to find the globally optimal model subject to the fixed poles (\cref{sec:algorithms}).